-The debate took place just a few days after Hampton Alexander proudly announced that there were no longer all male boards in the FTSE 350.
-This is a great achievement indeed, which Warren Partners is very proud to have supported.
-There is, however, so much more to do when it comes to building more ethnically diverse and inclusive boards, so what practical steps can we take to move things forward?
+The debate took place just a few days after Hampton Alexander announced that there were no longer all male boards in the FTSE 350.
+This is a great achievement indeed, which Warren Partners is proud to have supported.
+There is however, so much more to do when it comes to building more ethnically diverse and inclusive boards.
+So what practical steps can we take to move things forward?

-Hearing the personal and ‘lived’ experience of Moni and Ashok added to the poignancy of this issue.
-It revealed how much has changed but also how subtle acts of exclusion, are still slowing us down.
+Hearing the personal and ‘lived’ experience of Moni Mannings (non-executive director at easyJet, Hargreaves Lansdown and Breedon Group) and Ashok Gupta (Chair of Mercer UK and eValue) added to the poignancy of this issue.
+The discussion, chaired by Joëlle Warren, Executive Chair & Founding Partner of Warren Partners, revealed how much has changed but also how subtle acts of exclusion are still slowing us down.

 Attitudes have changed